mavolin/Maxon/README.md

     /*
     The @DeserializationConstructor annotation is required, if there is no no-arg constructor for the class.
-When using @DeserializationConstructor, it takes an array of String, which represent the names of the values as found in the JSON source.
+The @DeserializationConstructor, it takes an array of Strings, which represent the names of the values, as found in the JSON source.
-    Note that if a value gets used as a parameter for a constructor, it will not be used again during field deserialization.
+    Note that if a value gets used as a parameter for the constructor, the value will not be used again during field deserialization.
      */
     @DeserializationConstructor("float")
     Showcase(float num) {